frederickayala/mds2018/README.md

 - This should prompt a Chromium Web Browser, if not, check your configuration.
 - The password is `db2018`

-Further instructions are provided in the corresponding session folders
+Further instructions are provided in the corresponding session folders.

+You could also work in your personal computer, just [download the datasets](https://www.dropbox.com/sh/smgj8qe5sj9k156/AABJsSkYGqJt-yrQDiPtooMHa?dl=0) and install the required software in your machine.